Face milling with the router

 Step 6: Finishing the wood

-Check the surface for milling grooves and any irregularities.
-Then sand with grit 100-150 and then up to 220 or finer.
-Remove the sanding dust thoroughly before treating the surface with oil, wax, varnish or glaze.
-This gives the workpiece the necessary protection and a beautiful appearance.
+Check the surface for milling marks and any irregularities.
+Then sand it with 100- to 150-grit sandpaper, followed by 220-grit or finer.
+Thoroughly remove the sanding dust before treating the surface with oil, wax, varnish, or stain.
+This will give the piece the necessary protection and a beautiful finish.

 Machine selection